Ethical and Sustainable Fashion (DST63904)

 Task 01

-This semester marks the beginning of Fashion Project 2, and on the first day of class, we were briefed on the module information booklet and assignment brief.
+This semester marks the beginning of Ethical and Sustainable Fashion, and on the first day of class, we were briefed on the module information booklet and assignment brief.
 The project focuses on exploring global issues aligned with the UN Sustainable Development Goals (SDGs) and developing a design concept that addresses one of these issues through a fashion-related product.

 We were tasked with researching global issues connected to the SDGs and preparing a PowerPoint proposal for Assignment 1, which required us to design a laptop sleeve.